Drone-Home/drone-home/README.md

 To use application:

-1. In the RCFLASK dir, run 'python3 app.py' or 'python app.py'
+1. In the RCFLASK dir, run 'python3 app.py' or 'python app.py' - whichever version you have

-2. Click on website
+2. Click on website popup that appears after ~15s

 [To edit application, use VS Code, preferably.]